yunjuc/hangman/README.md

 ## Set Up
 ### Backend
-**You should have [Pipenv](https://pypi.org/project/pipenv/) installed in your computer before moving to the next step.*
+*Note: You should have [Pipenv](https://pypi.org/project/pipenv/) installed in your computer before moving to the next step.*

 - In the **root** folder, run `pipenv install` to install python packages. *(first time only)*
 - Run `pipenv shell` to enter the project's virtual environment.